heart-cli/heart/README.md

 *work in progress...*

-If you want to know more information about a specific command, you can type `<command> help` and Loved will print the usage about its.
+If you want to know more information about a specific command, you can type `<command> help` and *HËART* will print the usage about its.

 ## Dependencies